olivierphi/zakuchess/README.md

 A free and open-source "daily chess challenge" game, where you play against a computer opponent with pixel art units.

-No tracking, no ads - it was built purely for fun, and to check how far I could go with a reactive User Interface powered by [htmx](https://htmx.org/) 🙂
+No analytics, no tracking, no ads - it was built purely for fun, and to check how far I could go with a reactive User Interface powered by [htmx](https://htmx.org/) 🙂

+The game lives at [zakuchess.com](https://zakuchess.com).

 ![The starting screen of a new ZakuChess daily challenge](./src/apps/daily_challenge/static/daily_challenge/img/og-image-1200x630.png)